AMOOOMA/neural-network-made-in-java/README.md

 # Neural-network-made-in-java
 This repo mostly serve as educational proposes, project itself is a implementation of one layer neural network (and can also be modified to be convulotional neural network).
 I made this solely for practicing and help other students understand the concept of machine learning with neural network.
+(No experience in outside library (numpy, etc.) needed)

 ## Getting Started
 First, bear with me through the mathematical model behind this project.
 It's crucial for understanding and using the library.